 It's easy to speak to a customer when they ask you a question.
-All you really have to do is find an answer to it in a reasonable amount of time.
+All you really have to do is find an answer in a reasonable amount of time.
 What's harder is showing you care by following up with them later.

 In this example, a fictional day spa shows they care about their customer by reaching out when they haven't visited in a while.
 They even offer a discount to show how much they miss that customer's business.
 This type of text message is easy for customers to respond to, but also shows customers that your business is willing to go above and beyond for them.

-Since your customers might be very busy, reminding them via an inexpensive text could be a lot more efficient than trying to disrupt their lives with a phone call or send an email that may be left unread.
+Since your customers might be very busy, reminding them via text could be a lot more efficient than trying to disrupt their lives with a phone call or send an email that may be left unread.

-The best part about SMS customer support is that you can complete all of it on a single platform.
-Often, my live chat support sessions have been redirected to phone calls, or social media support has led to email conversations.
-According to Harvard Business Review, 57% of customers have to switch from web support to phone support, which was a recurring complaint many had with their customer experiences.
+For example, live chats are often redirected to phone calls, and social media support can lead to email conversations.
+According to Harvard Business Review, 57% of customers have to switch from web support to phone support, which is a recurring complaint many have with customer experiences.